Paper 12: How Private Clubs Modernize Without Losing Their Identity

 Why do modernization efforts fail in private clubs?

-Because they focus on tools and tactics rather than underlying structure, leading to fragmented systems and inconsistent direction.
+They focus on tools and tactics rather than underlying structure, leading to fragmented systems and inconsistent direction.

 What is institutional architecture in a private club?